TBeatrix/Deep_learning_nagyh-zi/README.md

 - T63K63: Tugyi Beatrix
 - IT9P0Z: Heizer Levente

-**Project Description:** Friend Recommendation using Graph Neural Networks on Facebook and Twitter Datasets
+**Project Description:** Link Prediction with Graph Neural Networks on the Facebook dataset

+# Final
+The files of the final submisson are in the Final directory.
+- **dl_final.ipynb** Ez a fájl tartalmazza az elkészült kódokat.

+---
+---
 ## Milestone 2

 how to run the pipeline: You can run the pipeline from the milestone2.ipynb